erickgnclvs/oci-developer-professional-studies/ManagedKubernetes.md

 - Enables developers to get started and deploy containers quickly
 - Gives DevOps teams visibility and control for Kubernetes management
 - Combines production grade container orchestration of open Kubernetes with control, security, IAM, and highly predictable perormance of Oracle's next generation cloud infrastructure

+### Supported Shapes and Operating Systems
+#### Shapes
+- Flexible shapes
+- Bare metal shapes
+- Standard & GPU shapes
+- HPC shapes (except in RMA networks)
+- Dense I/O shapes
+- ~Bare metal HPC shapes with RDMA~
+- ~Micro VM shapes~
+- ṼM.Standard.ER.Flex~

+#### Operating Systems
+- Most Oracle Linux
+- Custom images (based on supported Oracle Linux)

+> Query supported shapes and images
+>
+> `oci ce node-pool-options get --node-pool-option-id all`

+#### Supported Kubernetes Versions
+##### Operating systems
+- 3 versions supported at all times for new clusters
+- WHen new versions are added, the oldest is supported for **at least 30 days**

+### Version Drift in Control Plane Nodes and Worker Nodes
+- Kubernetes version on worker nodes can be as recent as that on the control plane
+- Versions on the worker nodes can lag behind the control plane by up to two minor versions